 We could organize ourselves and find volunteers that monitor parks and forests.
 Already people are starting pictures on social media of places inundated with trash.
 While our eyes are being opened only posting pictures and reactions on social media is not sufficient.
 So far, the pictures and videos on social media served as evidence to report those people in the case where they were caught in the act.
 But without organizing ourselves and planning ahead, it is impossible to make something happen.
 We should realize that the majority of cases when there is evidence is because someone happens to be there by chance.
 There is no constant monitoring which gives these people the chance to dump their trash.
 However, let’s not forget that we have an ally, modern technology, that makes monitoring a lot easier.
 When we decide to use modern technology we need to organize ourselves, prepare a budget, and evaluate the costs.

-We also need to think more about preventive measures, solutions to the problem.
+We also need to think more about preventive measures, and solutions to the problem.
 We should not wait for the government to take action.
 But what can be done?
-What could work is giving those who are guilty of a heavy fine and take their vehicle away.
-It may seem drastic but unfortunately, stricter regulation is needed for it to sink in people’s minds.
-Are environmental regulations a priority on the governments’ agenda?
+What could work is giving those who are guilty of a heavy fine and taking their vehicle away.
+It may seem drastic but unfortunately, stricter regulation is needed for it to sink into people’s minds.
+Are environmental regulations a priority on the government’s agenda?
 No. Can we change it?
 Yes!
 Send letters to your local representatives, organize awareness sessions, and invite government officials to these sessions.
 If we make more noise on the matter it could reach the policy maker’s table.